Reopening Phase Three

 - Sunday homilies from each presider will be recorded and available on our website as in the past.

-VIII.
+VII.
 Help keep everyone safe and healthy.

 - Even though Sunday Mass is available, Bishop Edward Burns has decreed that the Faithful will remain dispensed from any obligation to attend Mass on Sunday because of the continuation of restricted attendance.